abbackend/youtube-downloader/README.md

 Youtube-downloader requires an installation of Python 3.6 or greater, as well as pip.
 (Pip is typically bundled with Python [installations](https://python.org/downloads).)

-To install from PyPI with pip:
+To install from pytube with pip:

 ```bash
 $ python3 -m pip install pytube
 ```

-Sometimes, the PyPI release becomes slightly outdated.
+Sometimes, the pytube release becomes slightly outdated.
 To install from the source with pip:

 ```bash
 $ python3 -m pip install git+https://github.com/pytube/pytube